Note: this post is a complete rewrite of the 2007 review – an extra 1500 words.

 Spain tugs at something deep in my soul.
 Maybe it is because taste, music, and memory are so closely intertwined, but every time I hear flamenco, I flash back to a time over twenty years ago.

-I was living in a small town in the Northern California wine country, where I frequented a “Sonoma Cuisine” restaurant just across from the downtown square.
-I’d frequently drop by and sit at the long wood bar with a glass of wine, chatting with friends, and listening to the classical guitar player who entertained the diners.
+I was living in a small town in the Northern California wine country, where I frequented a restaurant in an old building just across from the downtown square.
+I’d drop by after work and sit at the long wood bar with a glass of wine, chatting with friends, and listening to the classical guitar player who entertained the diners.
 But it was after the restaurant closed that the real magic began.

-Many nights a few local flamenco artists would drop by, the doors would be locked, and the guitarist, whose real passion was flamenco, would come sit with us.
-Tales of rousing gypsy adventures in Grenada and Cordoba were told.
-After a few bottles of wine, the guitarist would strum a beat, someone would start singing, and before long feet would be stomping across the restaurant, raising dust from the cracks in the old wooden floor.
+Many nights local flamenco artists would drop by, the doors would be locked, and the guitarist, whose real passion was flamenco, would come sit with us.
+Tales of rousing adventures in Grenada and Cordoba were told.
+After a few bottles of wine, the guitarist would strum a beat, someone would start singing, long skirts would flow back and forth, and before long, feet would be stomping across the restaurant, sending dust high into the air from cracks in the old wooden floor.

 They taught me to appreciate flamenco by learning the complex rhythms and doing simple “palmas sordas y secas”, the practice of clapping along with the music to generate excitement or to encourage the performers.
 It wasn’t long before I learned some simple cantes libres, and after a fair amount of wine, would sing along.
 While I left those friends behind when I moved to Portland, I’ll never forget those hot summer nights, twilight streaming through the high windows, dust hanging in the air, the laughter, the flowing bright skirts, the lessons taught, and most of all, the passion for the music felt by my friends.

-These experiences gave me an education in Spain before I ever went, because I learned the passion that is Spain.
+These experiences gave me an education in Spain before I ever visited, because I learned the passion that is Spain.
 The depth of soul in the voices, and complexities of the rhythms, carry over into their lives.
 Visiting years later, I better understood the lifestyle and the food, because they go hand in hand.
 Spanish nights are long and passionate, a night out is more like a food tour and a marathon party, than a simple visit to a restaurant.
-Tapas or “small plates” are of course the mainstay of an evening on the town, and every bar is known for certain dishes.
-You might have a drink at one bar along with bacalao fritura (salt cod fritters), move to another for boquerones (fresh anchovies), another for cordero (lamb), and choose another for jamón (ham).
+“Tapas” or small plates are the mainstay of an evening on the town, and every bar is known for certain dishes.
+You might have a drink at one along with bacalao fritura (salt cod fritters), move to another for boquerones (fresh anchovies), another for cordero (lamb), and choose another for jamón.
 It is all about the best dishes, a large circle of friends and favorite drinks, all intertwined: an explosion of life.
 It’s hard to come back home after experiencing the Spanish passion for living. ¡Así se canta!

 For years the Spanish food scene in Portland was disappointing, because none of the tapas restaurants have been particularly good.
 Everyone seems to think they can churn out small plates of food and call them tapas.
 It wasn’t surprising, that by 2006, Spanish cuisine in Portland was slowly fading away.
 Then Toro Bravo, or the Brave Bull, burst on the scene, and judging by the crowds, Portland has never looked back.